maxmeli123/Raspberry-Mods/OpenArena/README.md

 Tested on Raspberry 3B and Raspberry Zero W.

-Please, tell me if this has worked for you and the Raspberry model you used so I can improve it and fix bugs if any.
+Please, let me know if this has worked for you and the Raspberry model you used so I can improve it and fix bugs if any.
 Thanks

 Enjoy